-PG Animal Rescue exists for the purposes of rehabilitating and relocating abused and unwanted animals into approved homes; providing humane standard level of care to each animal in our home based facility; and, providing educational programs to the public, enabling them to increase their knowledge of care of domestic animals.
+PG Animal Rescue exists for the purpose of rehabilitating and relocating abused and unwanted animals into approved homes; providing humane standard level of care to each animal in our home based facility; and, providing educational programs to the public, enabling them to increase their knowledge of care of domestic animals.

 We are all about rescuing and rehabilitating animals in a humane manner for the benefit of the lives of both the animals and the families they become a part of.

 At PG Animal Rescue, we offer a different rescue environment.
 By rescuing and rehabilitating animals in a home-based, open concept environment, we find the animals in our care transition easier and are rehabilitated quicker.
 Families looking to adopt an animal are also able to see how that animal behaves in a less stressed environment.

 Reducing the over population of unwanted dogs, cats, and horses.

 Educating people on the acceptable standards of care.